Hogan's Alley (video game): Release

 The game is available on the Nintendo Entertainment System and as a Nintendo VS. System Game Pak, which was installed into VS. System Arcade cabinets.

 In the United States, Hogan's Alley was released for the Nintendo Entertainment System in 1985 as one of the original 17 launch titles for the system.
 There are three modes: "Hogan's Alley A" (the blank wall), "Hogan's Alley B" (the town), and "Trick Shot" (shooting soda cans to bounce them onto ledges).
+The "Trick Shot" mode is played with ten cans per round and an unlimited ammunition supply.
+An on-screen "MISS" counter increases by one for every time the player shoots an innocent person, fails to shoot a gangster, or lets a can hit the ground.
+The game ends once the counter reaches 10 or higher.

 Ports

-Hogan's Alley was released for the Wii U Virtual Console on January 7, 2016 in North America.
+A modified version of Hogan's Alley using the Wii Remote in place of the NES Zapper was released for the Wii U Virtual Console on January 7, 2016 in North America.

 Reception

-In North America, the Nintendo Vs. System version of Hogan's Alley became popular in arcades and popularized light gun video games along with Duck Hunt in 1985.
+In North America, the arcade version of Hogan's Alley became popular and popularized light gun video games along with Duck Hunt in 1985.
 In the United States, Hogan's Alley had topped the RePlay arcade charts by November 1985 In Europe, it had also become a very popular arcade game by 1986.

 Computer and Video Games magazine gave the arcade version a generally positive review, calling it "a pleasant change" from the space shooters popular in arcades at the time, but noted the gameplay is similar to Sega's Bank Panic which released the same year and that it may not appeal to everyone.
 Mike Roberts and Eric Doyle of Computer Gamer magazine gave the arcade game a positive review, praising the realistic gun controller.
 Computer Gaming World named Hogan's Alley as 1988's Best Target Game for the Nintendo Entertainment System, calling it "an entertaining variation on the theme".

 Legacy

-Digital artist Cory Arcangel hacked the Hogan's Alley game to produce "I Shot Andy Warhol," an art piece that replaces the game's targets with images of Andy Warhol.
-This a reference to the attempt to attack the artist by Valerie Solanas.
+Digital artist Cory Arcangel hacked the Hogan's Alley game to produce "I Shot Andy Warhol", an art piece that replaces the game's targets with images of Andy Warhol.
+This is a reference to the film of the same name that dramatized Valerie Solanas's attempted assassination of the artist.

-Hogan's Alley inspired games appear in WarioWare: Touched! and other games in the WarioWare series.
-In Super Smash Bros. for Nintendo 3DS and Wii U and Super Smash Bros.
-Ultimate, the Duck Hunt character has the ability to kick the can from the bonus rounds of Hogan's Alley, which can be continually bounced forward by an off-screen shooter using the NES Zapper until it eventually explodes.
+Hogan's Alley-inspired games appear in WarioWare: Touched! and other games in the WarioWare series.
+In Super Smash Bros. for Nintendo 3DS and Wii U and Ultimate, the Duck Hunt character has the ability to kick the can from the bonus rounds of Hogan's Alley, which can be continually bounced forward by an off-screen shooter using the NES Zapper until it eventually explodes.
 The character's Final Smash attack causes opponents to get caught in the middle of a shootout between the enemies from Hogan's Alley and Wild Gunman.